angular-buch/api6/README.md

-# BookMonkey API 6
+# BookManager API 6

-This is the API for the BookMonkey application from the [German Angular Book](https://angular-buch.com).
+This is the API for the BookManager application from the [German Angular Book](https://angular-buch.com).
 It is a RESTful API that provides CRUD operations for books.
 A publicly available server is hosted at [api6.angular-buch.com](https://api6.angular-buch.com).

 ## Installation